 Make Cover Plays… But with Caution

-With that said, sometimes you must knowingly make an unprofitable play in order to convince the casino staff that you don't know how to count cards.
-This is one of the card counting tips that you should take with caution since making too many bad plays knowingly will, of course, put a dent to your blackjack profits.
+With that said, sometimes you must knowingly make an unprofitable play in order to convince the casino staff that you don’t know how to count cards.
+This is one of the card counting tips that you should take with caution.
+Making too many bad plays knowingly will, of course, put a dent to your blackjack profits.